 1) Redistricting was once done on a county-by-county basis.
 However, detailed Census and voter-registration information is now available on a block-by-block basis.
 Districting software, in both commercial and freely available varieties, allows the use of this information to create extremely detailed boundaries that can separate populations of voters from one another with exquisite spatial resolution.
-Professionals use proprietary software17 to draw districts, but free software like Dave's Redistricting App18 allows activists and ordinary citizens alike to enter the fray.
+Professionals use proprietary software to draw districts, but free software like Dave's Redistricting App allows activists and ordinary citizens alike to enter the fray.

-2) Voters themselves have tended to cluster into Democratic- and Republican-preferring communities.
-Generally speaking, Democratic voters are most often found at high percentages in regions of higher population density, and Republican voters in regions of lower population density, and these tendencies have intensified in recent years19 as part of a phenomenon that has been termed the Big Sort20.
+2) Voters themselves have tended to cluster into Democratic- and Republican-preferring communities as part of a phenomenon that has been termed the Big Sort.
 This sorting leads voters to become aggregated into easy-to-handle contiguous chunks, and opens the possibility that redistricting can be more reliable as a neighborhood's partisan tendencies become more stable.

 Overall, reliable partisan voting and the Big Sort create geographic patterns that make it easier to gerrymander.
-In this way, polarization can facilitate the ease with which gerrymandering is done21.
-Conversely, any increase in safe seats created by gerrymandering also
+In this way, polarization can facilitate the ease with which gerrymandering is done.
+Conversely, any increase in safe seats created by gerrymandering also increases the number of districts in which representatives are insulated from changes in voter sentiment.